 Marie K. Shanahan’s interest in the possibilities of interactive media led her away from an early career as a print journalist to the digital side of news.
 After five years as a newspaper reporter, she spent the next decade as a digital news producer and online editor at The Hartford Courant.
 Her online roles involved expanding the presentation of all facets of news content on the Courant’s websites, training the newsroom in best practices of online journalism and building audiences with social networking tools.
 In July 2010, Shanahan joined AOL/Patch.com as a Regional Editor.
 In August 2011, she was appointed to the journalism faculty at the University of Connecticut.
 Her research focuses on the intersection of journalism, technology and free speech/anonymous online speech, as well as online media ethics and emerging digital newsgathering and storytelling techniques.
 Shanahan holds a bachelor’s degree in journalism and history from UConn and a master’s degree in Interactive Communications from Quinnipiac University.

-Susan Whetstone has been the interim President-Executive Director of the Connecticut Housing Finance Authority (CHFA) since January 6, 2011.
+Susan Whetstone is retired in 2014 from the Connecticut Housing Finance Authority (CHFA) after serving as interim president for three years.
 She joined CHFA in April of 2009 as its Chief Administrative Officer with responsibility for organizational and operational improvements, strategic planning, information technology and human resources.
 Prior to joining CHFA, Susan served for nine years as the Chief Administrative Officer for the University of Connecticut Health Center in Farmington.
 Susan has held a variety of positions in public service administration with the City of New Haven over the past 25 years including Chief Administrative Officer for the City from 1989-1990 and 1997-2000.
 She currently serves on the Board of Directors of Yale-New Haven Hospital and Start Community Bank in New Haven.
 She has previously served on the boards of The Community Foundation of Greater New Haven, the New Haven Board of Education, the New Haven Board of Fire Commissioners, Concepts for Adaptive Learning, Women’s Health Services, the Yale Public Interest Law Initiative and the Child and Health Development Institute of Connecticut.

 Beth Derby of Old Saybrook, CT, is a registered nurse and healthcare consultant with many years of experience as an executive, primarily in ambulatory surgery, dealing with regulatory issues, human resources, and day-to-day operations.
 She has extensive experience in data management and healthcare regulation.